List of U.S. Air Force Test Pilot School alumni

 The U.S. Air Force Test Pilot School (TPS) graduated the following notable alumni who made significant contributions to the aerospace field.
 The school's mission is to produce experimental test pilots, flight test engineers, and flight test navigators to lead and conduct test and evaluation of aerospace weapon systems.
 The school was established on September 9, 1944, as the Flight Test Training Unit at Wright-Patterson Air Force Base (AFB) in Dayton, Ohio.
 To take advantage of the uncongested skies and superb flying weather, the school was moved on February 4, 1951, to its present location at Edwards Air Force Base in the Mojave Desert of Southern California.
 Edwards AFB is the home of the Air Force Test Center and has been an integral part of flight testing since June 25, 1951.

 Between 1962 and 1972, the Test Pilot School expanded its role to include astronaut training for military test pilots.
 Thirty-seven TPS graduates of this era were selected for the U.S. space program, and twenty-six went on to earn astronaut's wings by flying in the X-15, Gemini, Apollo, and Space Shuttle programs.
 Although the school no longer trains astronauts, many TPS graduates since 1972 have been selected by the National Aeronautics and Space Administration (NASA) for duties in space.
 The school encourages applications from civilians, personnel from other U.S. military services, and individuals from foreign countries.
 An exchange program allows selected students to attend other test pilot schools including the United States Naval Test Pilot School, the United Kingdom's Empire Test Pilots' School, and France's EPNER.

+Liethen-Tittle Award

+The Liethen-Tittle Award is a prestigious honor presented to the top graduate of the U.S. Air Force Test Pilot School.
+The award honours Major Frank Liethen Jr, Class 61C, who lost his life flying with the Thunderbirds in 1966, and Major David Tittle, Class 55D, who lost his life testing the XC-5 VSTOL aircraft in 1966.
+The award is presented to the pilot in each class who achieves the best overall record for outstanding flying performance and academic excellence.